Robert-van-Engelen/Forth500/E500-expanded/README.md

-# Binary Forth500.bin for expanded PC-E500 with 256KB
+# Binary Forth500.bin for expanded PC-E500 with over >64KB

-Use a cassette interface, such as CE-126p or CE-124.

-Instead of the wav file, a RS-232 interface can be used.
-This requires a uuencoded object file to transfer and install the binary.

-On the PC-E500 execute:
+On the PC-E500(S) execute:

     > POKE &BFE03,&1A,&FD,&0B,0,&FC,0: CALL &FFFD8

 This reserves &B0000-&BFC00 and resets the machine.

-Warning: memory cannot be allocated when in use by programs.
+Warning: memory cannot be allocated when in use by other programs.
 To check if memory was allocated:

     > PEEK &BFD1B
     0

-The value 0 shows that memory was allocated from &B0000 on (&BFD1C contains the low-order address byte, which is also zero).
+The value 0 shows that memory was allocated from &B0000 up.

+## When using a cassette interface, such as CE-126P or CE-124

-Play the wav file, load and run Forth:
+Play the wav file and load Forth500 on the PC-E500(S) with `CLOADM`:

     > CLOADM
-    > CALL &B0000

-For best results, type `CLOADM` first, wait 2 seconds, then play the wav file.
+Type `CLOADM` first then play the wav file on your desktop PC.
 If I/O errors are persistent, then try loading Forth500 in three parts:

 1. play Forth500-1.wav and `CLOADM` on the PC-E500
 2. play Forth500-2.wav and `CLOADM` on the PC-E500